Probate Q&A Series

 Detailed Answer

 When real property in North Carolina is held as tenancy by the entirety or joint tenancy with right of survivorship, ownership passes automatically to the surviving owner.
 You avoid transferring that property through probate.
-You must still record a new deed at the county Register of Deeds to update the public record.
+You do not need to record a new deed to transfer title, but you may record an affidavit of survivorship or similar instrument at the county Register of Deeds to update the public record.

 Start by obtaining a certified copy of the death certificate for the deceased co-owner.
 Under N.C.
 Gen. Stat. § 47-20, every deed must be acknowledged before it can be recorded.
-You’ll prepare a Survivorship Deed or an Affidavit of Survivorship that states the decedent’s interest passed automatically to the survivor.
-The surviving owner signs before a notary public, and you record the document along with the death certificate.
+You may prepare an Affidavit of Survivorship that states the decedent’s interest passed automatically to the survivor.
+The surviving owner signs before a notary public, and you record the document along with the death certificate if accepted by the Register of Deeds.

 Recording updates the chain of title and protects the survivor’s ownership.
 You pay the recording fee set by the Register of Deeds.